-Like those coffee stops you don’t need to find the local shop or café you are set where you are sat, amen to a more relaxed lunch break!
+You’ll be saving time not stopping at the coffee shop, and you also don’t need to find the local shop or café you are set where you are sat (amen to a more relaxed lunch break!)

-Using your reusable lunch boxes, reusable food wraps and bamboo cutlery means there’s no rubbish to landfill.
+Using your reusable lunch boxes, reusable food wraps and bamboo cutlery means there’s no waste to landfill.
 No unrecyclable sandwich, salad, crisps, biscuit, etc packets or plastic single use drink bottles.

 Grab a reusable water bottle and enjoy free tap water refills using the Refill App, saving you pounds on water that for arguments sake, is FREE!
 Get the App here: https://refill.org.uk/get-the-refill-app/

 The good thing about supporting your local charity shop is exactly that, you are supporting local so your money is staying within your community and supporting local charities and the jobs that includes.
 Staying local means less trips out in the car, and possibly no charge to park your car!